anoopsarkar/nlp-class/hw1.md

 sentences that have been segmented by human experts.
-We will run the word segmentation program that you will write for this homework on _test data_ that will be automatically evaluated against a human reference.
+We will run the word segmentation program that you will write for this homework on _test data_ that will be automatically evaluated against a reference segmentation.

 Getting Started
 ---------------